Nursing MSN & DNP

 • Assisting with the development of action plans in case of a community or hospital outbreak to minimize the potentially devastating impact

-• Collaborating with government agencies such as the CDC to ensure that infection control practices are implemented and enforced
+• Collaborating with government agencies such as the Centers for Disease Control and Prevention (CDC) to ensure that infection control practices are implemented and enforced

-• Studying pathogens to determine origin in order to prevent future outbreaks
+• Studying pathogens to determine their origin and prevent future outbreaks

 • Assisting scientists and physicians with developing treatments and vaccines to ensure the health and safety of patients and the community